 About this blog

 Looking across the landscape of contemporary culture - at the arts, science, religion, politics, philosophy; sorting through the jumble; seeing what stands out, what unsettles, what intrigues, what connects, what sheds light.
 Father Stephen Wang is a Catholic priest in the Diocese of Westminster, London.
-He is Dean of Studies at Allen Hall seminary, where he teaches philosophy and theology.
-[Banner photo with kind permission of Matthew Powell]Twitter Feeds
+He is currently Senior University Chaplain, based at Newman House Catholic Chaplaincy.
+[Banner photo with kind permission of Matthew Powell]-

 You can subscribe to the blog via Twitter by clicking here.-